How to Qualify B2B Leads

 • Would now be the best time for them to purchase your product or service?

-• Is the person on the call the ultimate decision-maker on whether or not your product or service gets purchased or will you need to meet someone else?
+• Is the person on the call the ultimate decision-maker on whether or not your product or service gets purchased, or will you need to meet someone else?

 As you can see, they tend to mirror your B2B lead qualifying questions.
-They are just more direct questions for you to consider when crafting your own for the call.
-After the call, you review the answers they provided and the additional information you know about the company and make a decision.
+They are more direct questions to consider when crafting your own for the call.

-B2B lead qualification checklist infographic
+B2B lead qualification checklist

 Make a Sales Lead Qualification Scoring Form

-If time goes on and qualifying leads continues to take time and resources, the best thing to do is make use of a lead scoring form.
-We mentioned it previously very briefly as a way to help inbound sales teams move through the lead qualification process faster.
-Your landing page can either serve as the space for the form or take you to another page with it.
+We mentioned it briefly to help inbound sales teams move through the lead qualification process faster.
+Your landing page can either serve as the space for the form or take you to another page.

-These forms typically focus on quantifiable data that your prospect can provide about themselves and their company.
-There are a few quantifiable metrics you can look at such as demographics, company size, or company information.
-Additional metrics can be online behavior or email engagement rates to obtain numerical data.
+These forms typically focus on quantifiable data your prospect can provide about themselves and their company.
+You can look at a few quantifiable metrics, such as demographics, company size, or company information.

 Based on the data you obtain, you set yourself thresholds.
 This is usually a number between 0-100, but you can determine that yourself.
 You then give a score to the information you've compiled based on the numerical data.
-Now where that threshold is, will differ greatly from company to company and industry to industry.

 You want to talk to your current customers to figure out where they would score to have an idea of what the threshold should be.
 And then talk to your sales team.
-Your reps are the ones in the field every day, having the most interactions with potential customers.
-They will give you a good idea of what you want to look for.

 But once you find that threshold, you can also standardize it for the rest of your salespeople to base themselves on when they qualify leads.
-It is a good idea to have multiple ways of double-checking that your lead qualification processes are going well, and that you are not missing out on great opportunities.
-Maybe sit in on a qualifying call once in a while to see how things are going.
+It is a good idea to have multiple ways of double-checking that your lead qualification processes are going well and that you are not missing out on great opportunities.

 Conclusion